 For the job seekers – with this many options available, don’t settle for anything less than a livable wage for long.

-IKEA: the Swedish-born furniture and assorted occasionally useful junk retailer just announced that they are raising their average minimum wage from $9.17 an hour to $10.76 starting next January.
+IKEA: the Swedish-born furniture and assorted occasionally useful junk retailer just announced that they were raising their average minimum wage to $11.87 recently.
 The wages will be based off of MIT’s Living Wage Calculator (worth a look), for each geographic location IKEA is located in.
 The increase will impact half of its employees.

-Costco: not that you really need more reasons to love Costco, but the fact that they offer employees a minimum wage of $11.50 per hour and the average wage is $21 per hour (before overtime), should be added to your list.
+Costco: not that you really need more reasons to love Costco, but the fact that they pays cashiers $13 per hour (before overtime), should be added to your list.
 Oh, they also offer up company sponsored health insurance.

-The Gap: The Gap just raised the minimum wage for workers across all of its brands (The Gap, Old Navy, Banana Republic, PiperLime, and Athleta) to $9 per hour and will raise it again to $10 an hour in June of 2015.
-The move will impact 65,000 workers.
+The Gap: The Gap raised the minimum wage for workers across all of its brands (The Gap, Old Navy, Banana Republic, PiperLime, and Athleta) to $10 an hour in June of 2015.
+The move impacted 65,000 workers.

-Speaking of McDonald’s, their CEO, Don Thompson, recently flip-flopped and said that he now backs legislation to raise the federal minimum wage to $10.10 an hour.
-That’s a step in the right direction, but it’s time to put your money where your mouth is Donny boy (who took home $9.5 million last year).
-If a company can’t afford to pay a living wage and still profit, it probably shouldn’t exist in its current form.
+Here’s the thing – if a company can’t afford to pay a living wage and still profit, it probably shouldn’t exist in its current form.
 It’s time to put an end to your reliance from taxpayers to subsidize your underpaid employee’s living expenses.

 The thing is for those companies who don’t raise wages, you’re really just shooting yourself in the foot by suppressing wages.
 If your best and most experienced workers leave for greener pastures (believe me, they will at least try), your customer experience, employee productivity, and employee retention directly suffers.
 And those things have likely already had a huge negative impact on your bottom line.
 There is also something to be said for the impact on brand perception and where we spend our hard earned money.
 All of the businesses I listed here have something else in common (outside of being customer and employee friendly) – they are massively successful and have intense brand loyalty.
 Coincidence?
 I think not.